treyzania/Craftitizer/README.md

 It will have full support for the Mojang "official" server software, CraftBukkit/Spigot server software, indirect support for FTB or other modded server softwares to some extent.

-It uses JSON-based config files
+It uses HOCON config files so that it's very easy to work with by hand.